Cleaning sponges are the staple things in our homes these days.

 These sponges when combined with other cleaning products (like soap, detergent, and water), not only help to get rid of dirt or grime in a matter of few minutes but also make the cleaning task less tiring.

-All you are left with a clean, sanitized, and hygienic surface that your family always desires for.
+All you are left with is a clean, sanitized, and hygienic surface that your family always desires for.

 In addition to cleaning all your dirty kitchen stuff, bathroom, and toilet these sponges are also extensively useful in prepping the walls and wood surfaces before painting, staining, or varnishing.